javimontero/iot-risk-detection/README.md

 The analysis shows different behaviour patterns like bed time, naps, inference of visits, activity evolution across the week, etc.

 ## Feature aggregation
-**Weather data**
+### Weather data
 How does weather affect the activity of elders?
-I have incorporated weather data from Meteosat API weather stations.
+I have incorporated weather data from [Meteosat API](https://api.meteostat.net) stations.
-**Daylight duration**
+### Daylight duration
 Does the daylight duration affect the people activity.
 Taking into account the location and date I calculate the astronomical ephemeris regarding sunset and sunrise times, to get the total light hours.